Former Staff

 Misen Luu joined PPIC after he graduated with his Master’s in Food Science under Dr. Pam Ismail at the University of Minnesota – Twin Cities in January 2020.
 During his Master’s, he researched the storage stability of a novel perennial grain called Intermediate Wheatgrass, analyzing changes in dough functionality, flavor, and sensory attributes of the stored flour at different storage conditions.
 Before his graduate studies, Misen got his B.S. in Food Science from the University of Minnesota.
 As a PPIC Researcher, Misen was responsible for managing and conducting Industry projects, with emphasis on flavor associated with plant proteins.
 In the fall of 2021 Misen moved on from his research position at PPIC to work at PURIS Holdings as a Research and Development Project Manager.
 He works with the R&D team to develop healthy and sustainable plant-based foods for internal and external projects, primarily utilizing PURIS pea protein and ingredients.

 Holly Husband, B.S.
 Food Science & B.S.
-Nutrition Science, Researcher II, [email protected]
+Nutrition Science, Former Researcher II, [email protected]

 Holly Husband